How Are My Medical Bills Paid for the Crash?

 There are three common sources to pay for your medical bills in the event you are injured in a car accident in Maryland.Personal Injury Protection Insurance

 One of the critical jobs our lawyers have is negotiating with the insurance company to reduce the medical lien that they have.
-Our lawyers have negotiated hundreds of medical liens in Maryland accident cases with such insurers as Blue Cross/CareFirst, Aetna, Kaiser Permanente, Coventry Health Care, Assurant Health, Medicare and Medicaid, and Golden Rule.
-By negotiating with these health insurance companies, we are able to increase the amount of money our clients recover from the accident.The At-Fault Driver or Negligent Party
+Our lawyers have negotiated hundreds of medical liens in Maryland accident cases with such insurers like Blue Cross/CareFirst, Aetna, Kaiser Permanente, Coventry Health Care, Assurant Health, Medicare and Medicaid, and Golden Rule.
+By negotiating with these health insurance companies, we can increase the amount of money our clients recover from the accident.The At-Fault Driver or Negligent Party

 - Extensive Trial Experience